longlb/fitness_log/README.md

 # My Fitness Log

-terminal based (for now) app to record all of my fitness endeavors.
+Terminal based (for now) app to record all of my fitness endeavors.